 The mesoderm that lies on either side of the vertebrate neural tube will develop into the various connective tissues of the animal body.
 A spatial pattern of gene expression reorganizes the mesoderm into groups of cells called somites with spaces between them.
-The somites illustrated in Figure 43.29 will further develop into the cells that form the vertebrae and ribs, the dermis of the dorsal skin, the skeletal muscles of the back, and the skeletal muscles of the body wall and limbs.
+The somites, illustrated in Figure 43.29 will further develop into the ribs, lungs, and segmental (spine) muscle.
 The mesoderm also forms a structure called the notochord, which is rod-shaped and forms the central axis of the animal body.